evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Combat-Turnbased.md

 ## Using EvMenu for the combat menu

-The [EvMenu](../../../Components/EvMenu.md) is used to create in-game menues in Evennia.
+The _EvMenu_ used to create in-game menues in Evennia.
 We used a simple EvMenu already in the [Character Generation Lesson](./Beginner-Tutorial-Chargen.md).
 This time we'll need to be a bit more advanced.
-While EvMenu is described in detail on its own page, we will give a quick overview of how it works here.
+While [The EvMenu documentation](../../../Components/EvMenu.md) describe its functionality in more detail, we will give a quick overview of how it works here.

-An EvMenu is made up of _nodes_, which are regular functions on this form:
+An EvMenu is made up of _nodes_, which are regular functions on this form (somewhat simplified here, there are more options):

 ```python
 def node_somenodename(caller, raw_string, **kwargs):